nextensio/docs/content/en/Architecture/onboarding/_index.md

 If the file with the authentication key is in a different location, run
 * "./connector -key \<key file location\> -gateway \<gateway name\>"

+NOTE:

+1. The above steps assume that the "connector" binary is stored in some directory of customers choice (it can be anywhere, no specific requirement), and that customer is in that directory when typing "./connector" in the commands above

+2. The connector can run as a normal user, it does NOT need root privileges

+3. The connector logs are printed onto the console, it can be redirected/saved into a log location of customer's choice, or it can just be left to log into the console

 #### Gateway details